only-cliches/Nano-SQL/packages/Adapter-SQLite3/README.md

 The `SQLite` class accepts two optional arguments in it's constructor.

 ### Filename
-The first argument is the filename to the SQLite database to connect to, default is `:memory:` which creates a temporary database.
+The first argument is the filename to the SQLite database to connect to, if no filename is provided or an empty string if provided the nanoSQL database ID will be used instead.

 ### Database Arguments